JayCai001/JayCai001/README.md

 - 👋 Hi, I’m @JayCai001
-- 👀 I’m interested in coding for video games, and playing video games
+- 👀 I’m interested in Data Science and Software Dev.
-- 🌱 I’m currently learning Java and Godot
 - 📫 How to reach me zedcai001@gmail.com

-I am a college student looking to get into video game sided of coding!
-A goal of mine is to try and land an internship during the summer of 2022!

 <!---
 JayCai001/JayCai001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.